Venkatesh123-start/Gagan.B/README.md

 # Gagan.B
-This project is simple python project AI based fitness racker
+This project is simple python project AI based fitness tracker
+#This is a saple document...
+#we are understanding how to put our project in github..